AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

      ![Adobe Commerce Sign In using Adobe ID](./assets/admin-adobeid-login.png){width="600" zoomable="yes"}

-1. From the cloud project directory on your local workstation, use Composter to verify that the Commerce Admin Unified Experience extension is installed.
+1. From the cloud project directory on your local workstation, verify that the Commerce Admin Unified Experience extension is installed.

    ```bash
    composer show *unified-experience*
    ```

-   If the extension is installed, Composer returns the information about the extension.
+   If the extension is installed, Composer returns the extension name and description.

    ```
    magento/module-unified-experience <version> Commerce module responsible for integration with Adobe Experience Cloud